SamsonMortensen/German_Customer_Segment/README.md

 By mapping the core customer segments against the general population, the model provided clear, actionable guidance for future marketing strategies:

-Target Audience (Cluster 5): The primary customers of the mail-order company are mainly older adults who have moderate wealth, tend to be cautious with their finances, and show little interest in complicated financial products.
+Target Audience (Cluster 5): The primary customers of the mail-order company are older adults with moderate wealth who tend to be cautious with their finances and show little interest in complex financial products.
 Marketing efforts aimed at acquiring new customers should focus heavily on this demographic.

 Low-Return Audience (Cluster 0): Younger people who are more actively involved in managing their finances are largely missing from the customer base.
 It would be wise to avoid spending resources targeting this group, as they are unlikely to respond well to the company’s current approach.